IRagonese/MilkweedWarming2024/README.md

 **Authors:**

 **Files:**
+### "MW_warming_Jul_2025.rmd"
+Updated version of "MW_warming_Nov_2024.rmd" Data analysis for a 2021 field experiment exploring the effects of elevated temperature, milkweed host plant species, and the interaction between milkweed and temperature on monarch traits and infection.
+This version contains the most up-to-date figures.
 ### "MW_warming_Nov_2024.rmd"
 Data analysis for a 2021 field experiment exploring the effects of elevated temperature, milkweed host plant species, and the interaction between milkweed and temperature on monarch traits and infection.